GreenBeanio/Garrett-s-Split-Tracker/linux_setup.md

 ## Creating a user to access this project (for backups and stuff)

 - Create the user
-  - sudo useradd -m -d /home/projects -s /bin/bash split_tracker
+  - sudo useradd -m -d /home/u_split_tracker -s /bin/bash split_tracker
 - Add a password to the user
   - sudo passwd split_tracker
 - Create the ssh directory
-  - sudo mkdir /home/projects/.ssh
+  - sudo mkdir /home/u_split_tracker/.ssh
 - Copy the ssh key in
-  - sudo touch /home/projects/.ssh/authorized_keys
+  - sudo touch /home/u_split_tracker/.ssh/authorized_keys
     - Put the public keys into the file (however you want.
 Here are some options)
-      - curl file_somewhere >> /home/projects/.ssh/authorized_keys
+      - curl file_somewhere >> /home/u_split_tracker/.ssh/authorized_keys
-      - Vim /home/projects/.ssh/authorized_keys
+      - Vim /home/u_split_tracker/.ssh/authorized_keys
 - Set the directory permissions
-  - sudo chown -R split_tracker:split_tracker /home/projects/.ssh
+  - sudo chown -R split_tracker:split_tracker /home/u_split_tracker/.ssh
-  - sudo chmod 700 /home/projects/.ssh
+  - sudo chmod 700 /home/u_split_tracker/.ssh
-  - sudo chmod 600 /home/projects/.ssh/authorized_keys
+  - sudo chmod 600 /home/u_split_tracker/.ssh/authorized_keys
 - Add a group
   - sudo usermod -a -G databases split_tracker

 ## Creating a directory to store files for this project

 - Switch to the split_tracker user
-  - sudo -u split_tracker
+  - sudo su split_tracker

 - Create the directory
-  - sudo mkdir /projects
+  - mkdir /projects
   - cd /projects
 - Creating the directory for SSL
-  - sudo mkdir ssl
+  - mkdir ssl
 - Creating a directory for storing links to config files
-  - sudo mkdir configs
+  - mkdir configs
 - Creating a directory for storing links to log files
-  - sudo mkdir logs
+  - mkdir logs

+- Creating a directory to store the project files
+  - mkdir split_tracker

 - Changing the ownership and permissions
   - Change the ownership
-    - sudo chown -R split_tracker:databases /projects
+    - chown -R split_tracker:databases /projects
   - Change the permissions
-    - sudo chmod -R u=rwx,g=rwx,o=rx /projects
+    - chmod -R u=rwx,g=rwx,o=rx /projects

 - Exit the user
   - exit

+- Changing the ownership of the base project folder (because you may have multiple projects)
+  - sudo chown root:databases /projects

 ## Downloading the files for this project